mariostavr/Boolean_Matrix_Multiplication/README.md

 3. Run each code cells of the tab "Create and Install - Requirments to compile/run codes".
 4. When each cell is done and you have uploaded the files you can start compiling and running.

 Steps to compile:
 1. Double click on file "Generator.m".
 The Matlab script will be shown.
 You can change the size of rows.
 2. Then you can run the code cell "Generate Arrays From Matlab".

+OR!
+You can upload the arrays that are already generated, into the folder that you create with code cell

-3. Now you can compile and run each code version.
+4. Now you can compile and run each code version.

 In case you want to change the blocking size: